touchmarine/skypilot/README.md

 ### Cudo

-Cudo list_vm_machine_types returned only 404 not found, so this branch switched to a new list_vm_machine_types2 (cudo_compute>=0.2.0).
+Every time I wanted to provision a cudo resource, sky returned a 404 not found error.
+It seems that Cudo just switched to a new API (or at least partially).

-Make sure to install cudo_compute>=0.2.0.
-Currently, it's only available from TestPyPI:
+The function returning 404 errors was `list_vm_machine_types`.
+This branch substitutes it for `list_vm_machine_types2`.
+The new function is present in cudo_compute versions >=0.2.0 (currently only available on TestPyPI).

 ```bash
 pip install -i https://test.pypi.org/simple/ cudo-compute
 ```

-NOTE: This fix disables the `sky/provision/cudo/cudo_wrapper.py::vm_available` function which checks how many VMs are available before provisioning.
+NOTE: This fix disables a check of how many VMs are available before provisioning [2].
 This might be dangerous!

+2. `sky/provision/cudo/cudo_wrapper.py::vm_available`

 ### FluidStack